RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Background related work

 Amid these methodological questions and an evolving empirical landscape, much of the practical experience of conducting human uplift studies remains under-documented.
 Many studies are conducted under security constraints or commercial confidentiality \cite{10.1145/3375627.3375815, Strauss_2025, delaney2024mappingtechnicalsafetyresearch, mccaslin_stream_2025}, limiting transparency about design trade-offs, failure modes, and interpretive pitfalls.
 As a result, stakeholders often rely on human uplift evidence without a clear view of where standard assumptions hold, where they break down, and how researchers adapt in practice.
-In this paper, we seek to fill this transparency gap.
-Drawing on 16 expert interviews with practitioners experienced in designing and conducting human uplift studies, we synthesize methodological challenges and document solutions.
-In doing so, we aim to strengthen the validity, reliability, and interpretability of human uplift evidence for frontier AI systems.
+In this article, we seek to fill this transparency gap.